 Likewise, if an electric vehicle (EV) has a lower electric fuel level at the end of the trip than it did at the start, the host may also request reimbursement via the Dashboard.
 The process is the same -- requests must be received with seventy-two (72) hours after the trip ends and include pre- and post-trip photos (taken within twenty-four (24) hours of the end of the trip) of the fuel level.

-If the post-trip fuel level does not match the pre-trip fuel level, travelers are charged for the gas purchased by the host to return the fuel to its original level.
+If the post-trip fuel level does not match the pre-trip fuel level, guests are charged for the gas purchased by the host to return the fuel to its original level.
 In the case of electric vehicles, guests are charged a $20 fee if the EV is returned half full or less (0%-50%) and a $10 fee if the EV is returned more than half full (51%-90%).
 There is no charge for electric vehicles returned with a fuel level of 91% or more.

 Hosts always receive 100% of the fuel fee.
 If the fuel fee is processed through the Reimbursement tool, an additional 3% payment processing surcharge will be added to the guest’s total.
-If Turo manually processes the reimbursement, an administrative fee of $25 will be added to the guest’s cost.
+If Turo manually processes the reimbursement, an administrative fee of up to $25 will be added to the guest’s cost.

 We recommend that hosts keep their vehicles fully fueled in order to make it easier for everyone to determine how much the guest should refill.
 Hosts and guests should keep fuel receipts for at least five (5) days in case there is any dispute by the other party.